×

 When we asked people why foreigners move to Qingdao, they responded:

 "Qingdao is an attractive destination for expats due to its stunning natural beauty, vibrant culture, and excellent job opportunities.
 The city is home to a number of international companies, making it an ideal place for those looking to work abroad.
 Additionally, Qingdao boasts a low cost of living, making it an attractive option for those looking to save money.
 The city also offers a wide range of leisure activities, from beaches and parks to shopping and nightlife.
-With its stunning scenery, vibrant culture, and excellent job opportunities, Qingdao is an ideal destination for expats looking to experience a new culture and lifestyle," remarked one expat in Qingdao.
+With its stunning scenery, vibrant culture, and excellent job opportunities, Qingdao is an ideal destination for expats looking to experience a new culture and lifestyle," wrote one expat living in Qingdao.

 How are healthcare services Qingdao?